 Memory Care provides specialized care and support to assist seniors living with a type of dementia such as Alzheimer's.
 Specially trained staff understand the needs of people at all stages of dementia, including how to support seniors when they become frustrated, anxious, aggressive or tempted to wander as a result of cognitive aging.
-Basic accommodation and care for people with dementia is available at government-subsidized nursing homes and long-term care facilities; enriched Memory Care is available at premium residences like Amica.
+Accommodation and care for people with dementia is available at government-subsidized nursing homes; enriched Memory Care (Residential/Long-term care) is available at premium residences like Amica.